CrosleyZack/cse515/README.md

 # CSE515
-Code developed for CSE 515 class.
+Code developed for CSE 515 Multimedia Web Databases class.

 The code was written using Python 3.7.0, but any recent Python 3 version should work.